Open Now — 24/7 Plumbing

 Rinsing Away the Blockage

 If water starts to swirl away, you’ve likely made progress.
-To help clear any residual material, pour hot water down the drain, which will help dissolve and flush out any remnants of the hair blockage.
-This can also remove away any soapy build-up that often accompanies such clogs.
+To help clear any residual material, pour hot water down the drain.
+This will help dissolve and flush out any remnants of the hair blockage and remove any soapy build-up that often accompanies such clogs.

 Proactive Measures to Prevent Hair Clogs